 Sociology

-Labeling has an adverse effect on the personality of a person.
-When society labels someone or gives a person any particular name, he or she started to act like that.
-For instance, in the above example, if society starts to call him a gangster or a member of a gang, it is more often than not, that the adolescent would start to act and behave like a gang member, even if he is not.
+Labeling has an adverse effect on a person’s personality.
+When society labels someone or gives a person any particular name, he or she starts to act like that.
+For instance, in the above example, if society starts to call him a gangster or a member of a gang, it is more often than not that the adolescent would start to act and behave like a gang member, even if he is not.
 It is very much possible that that adolescent would not be directly or indirectly related to any of the gang members, let alone a gangster.
 But he would start acting like one.
-The reason behind this labeling is society.
+The reason behind this labelling is society.
 The people around us would not think for a second before calling each other by different names and without knowing their history and actual background.
-People did not take it very seriously because of labeling people who they are not, caused problems in society, but more importantly, made that particular person worse from the inside and out.
+People did not take it very seriously because labelling people who they were did not cause problems in society, but more importantly, made that particular person worse from the inside and out.
 Even though Edwin Lemert came up with the idea, it was Howard Becker, a sociologist, who took this theory to fame and played a key role in promoting it with the help of his book ‘Outsiders’ (Becker, 2014).

-John Gotti is one of the most famous gangsters in the history of America.
-He was an Italian-American don, who along with his brother, took control of the most powerful crime family in the world; the Gambino family (Anello & Glaser, 2016).
-John Gotti had thirteen siblings and they were extremely poor.
+John Gotti is one of the most famous gangsters in American history.
+He was an Italian-American don who, along with his brother, took control of the most powerful crime family in the world: the Gambino family (Anello & Glaser, 2016).
+John Gotti had thirteen siblings, all of whom were extremely poor.
 They were brought up in extremely dilapidated and abysmal conditions.
-His father was the only bread-runner of the family, but he did not have a permanent job.
+His father was the only breadwinner of the family, but he did not have a permanent job.
 He moved from one job to another.
 The family also did not stay in one particular place, always moving from one place to another.
 John was constantly furious with his father and blamed him for not providing for the family.
 The family ultimately settled in New York.
 The area they settled was constantly surrounded by criminals and gangsters.

-The labeling theory states reasons for a person to deviate from normal life are because of the environment a child is brought up in and the conditions of his family.
-Labeling theory is pertinent to the case of John Gotti, he lived a very poor life when he was a child and was constantly surrounded by outlaws and gang members.
+The Labeling theory states that the reasons for a person to deviate from normal life are the environment a child is brought up in and the conditions of his family.
+Labeling theory is pertinent to the case of John Gotti; he lived a very poor life when he was a child and was constantly surrounded by outlaws and gang members.
 When John was 12 years old, he began to work for an underground club.
 The club was managed by Carmine Fatico, who was one of the members working for the Gambino family.
 By working for Fatico, John made several connections that made his connections with the Gambino family.

 References